jrh-dev/jrh-dev.github.io/_posts/2022-10-05-r_basics_dataframes_p1.md

 <div class = "blue" markdown="1">
 <i class="fa-solid fa-circle-info fa-lg"></i>

 The output of `typeof(df["age"])` may have surprised you slightly.
-Beneath the surface, data frames are actually list objects with each column forming an element of the list.
+Beneath the surface, `data.frame`'s are actually list objects with each column forming an element of the list.

 </div>

 For now, we will focus on using the `$` operator to access columns.
 The other options can be useful at times, though as a general rule try to avoid option 2 (`df[2]`).
-Specifying the column names explicitly makes your code simpler to comprehend and improves reproducibility.
+Specifying column names explicitly makes your code simpler to comprehend,improves reproducibility, and helps to reduce errors if your data changes.

 Accessing a column allows us to use it as we would any other vector.
 We can get the sum and mean of the age column with the appropriate functions.